apiispanen/biohacker/README.md

 ### Data Being Collected
 Currently, there are two types of data being collected in this series:
-1. Active Data
+1. <b>Active Data</b>:
 Active data requires manual input and consistent logging.
-In the case of this
+In the case of this study on myself, this is my mood.
+Any other data that I have to pick up a device to add to during the day (i.e. "What activities are making me feel this way today?") is also considered to be active.
+The mood will serve as <i>the most important predictor in this study</i>.
-2. Passive Data
+2. <b>Passive Data</b>:
 Passive data is all the background noise that gets collected in our phones.
 This is the app data, the step counts, the number of times your phone was picked up.
 All of this gets logged somewhere, and Biohacker's job is to reconcile this all in one place.
 Essentially, you become a part of your own study here.

 <br>

-## Data Extracters
+## Data Extractors

 ### Pull_Sheet.py
 This is the main sheet that pulls our Google Forms Data & our current gym log.
 As the interface develops, so will this portion of the database.
 As of now, a dataframe of three columns are returned: